 James Morgan Read (1908-1985) was a Quaker and president of Wilmington College, Ohio, from 1960-69.
 He also served as the United Nations Deputy High Commissioner from 1951-60, and was a vice president of the Charles F. Kettering Foundation from 1969 until his retirement in 1974.

-1922-1976Born in Camden, New Jersey, the son of a Methodist Minister, Read graduated from Dickinson College (1929) in Carlisle, Pennsylvania, earned a D. Phil. from Marburg University (1932) in Germany, and received a Ph.D. from the University of Chicago (1940).
-He taught History at Lycoming College from 1932-34 and served as Associate Professor of History and then Chairman of the Social Sciences Department at the University of Louisville from 1935-43.
-In 1940, he married Henrietta Morton; they raised three children, Austine (Bonnie), James III, and Edward.
+James Morgan Read was born in Camden, New Jersey, the son of a Methodist Minister.
+He graduated from Dickinson College (1929), Carlisle, Pennsylvania, and earned a D. Phil. from Marburg University (1932) in Germany and a Ph.D. from the University of Chicago (1940).
+He taught History at Lycoming College from 1932-1934 and served as Associate Professor of History and then Chairman of the Social Sciences Department at the University of Louisville from 1935-1943.
+In 1940, he married Henrietta Morton; they raised three children: Austine (Bonnie), James III, and Edward.
 In 1949, Read joined the Society of Friends as a member of the Gwynedd, Pennsylvania Monthly Meeting.
 Two years after Henrietta Read's sudden death from cancer in 1976, James Read married Theresa K. Dintenfass.